fetchai/genesis-fetchhub/fetchhub-4/9-software-upgrade-v0.15.0.md

 The `v0.15.0` upgrade performs a large in-place state migration and has materially higher temporary resource requirements than routine patch upgrades.

-> The main factor influencing the necessary node resources (mainly memory) is the size of the node storage.
+> The size of the node storage is main factor influencing the necessary node resources - mainly memory and duration of
+> the upgrade time.
 > Run the following command to determine the size of the node storage (command below **\*requires\*** the
 > `FETCHD_HOME_DIR` env variable from the [Set primary environment variables](#set-primary-environment-variables)
 > section to be set as node home dir):